Precise measurement of the $D^+_s$ lifetime at Belle II

 The result of the fit is $\tau = 498.70 \pm 1.71$~fs, where the uncertainty is statistical only.
 The projection of the fit for $\trec$ is shown in Fig.~\ref{fig:datafit_tproj} along with the resulting pulls; the $\chi^2$ divided by the number of degrees of freedom ($100-4 = 96$) is 1.02.
 The values $\mu = 0.56 \pm 0.86$~fs and $s=1.22 \pm 0.01$ obtained for the resolution function are similar to those obtained from MC-simulated samples.

 The main systematic uncertainties are listed in Table~\ref{tab:syst_summary} and evaluated as follows.
 Uncertainty arising from possible mismodeling of the detector response and possible correlations between $\trec$ and $\sigmat$ not accounted for by the resolution function is assessed by fitting a large ensemble of MC signal events.
-The mean fitted value is calculated, and the signed difference between the mean value and the input value is assigned as a systematic uncertainty.
+The mean of the fitted lifetime values is calculated, and the difference of $-0.85$~fs between the mean value and the input value is used to correct the fitted lifetime.
+We assign half of this correction as a systematic uncertainty.

 There is uncertainty arising from modeling the background decay-time distribution.
 We model this distribution using background events in the upper $M(\phi\pi^+)$ sideband $1.990~{\rm GeV}/c^2 < M(\phi\pi^+) <2.020~{\rm GeV}/c^2$.
-To evaluate uncertainty in this model, we choose a lower sideband $1.922~{\rm GeV}/c^2 < M(\phi\pi^+) <1.946~{\rm GeV}/c^2$, a combination of the two sidebands, and also the MC-simulated background spectrum in the signal region.
+To evaluate uncertainty in this model, we choose a lower sideband $1.922~{\rm GeV}/c^2 < M(\phi\pi^+) <1.946~{\rm GeV}/c^2$, a combination of the two sidebands, and also the MC-simulated background distribution in the signal region.
 The largest difference observed between the resulting fitted lifetime and our nominal result is assigned as a systematic uncertainty.

 We model both signal and background $\sigmat$ distributions using histogram PDFs, and there is systematic uncertainty arising from our choice for the number of bins (i.e., statistical fluctuations of the sideband data used to obtain the histogram PDF).
 We evaluate this by changing the number of bins from the nominal value (80) to other values in the range 60--400.
 For each choice of binning, we refit for $\tau$.
 The largest difference observed between the resulting values and our nominal value is taken as a systematic uncertainty.